 Engineering Information Sessions

 The Engineering Information Sessions are offered throughout the summer and fall months on Mondays and Fridays starting June 1, 2015.
 Click here to schedule your visit, please use Cornell's Plan Your Visit website.
 Our facilities are equipped with a hearing assistance system.
 Please ask for a receiver when you check in.

 Engineering Quad Tours

 Engineering Quad tours are offered only during the summer and fall months based on student availability.
-Dates for summer Engineering Quad tours will be available on March 31, 2015.
+Tentative dates for fall student-led Engineering Quad tours can be found here.
 A self-guided Quad Tour Map is available in the Admissions Office.
 For a PDF of this map, please click here.